ykokw/iOS-SDK/README.md

 All classes start with `MODE` as prefix.

 ### MODEAppAPI
-`MODEAppAPI` is API wrappter class to call MODE cloud service from `App`.
+`MODEAppAPI` is API wrappter class to call `MODE cloud` service from `App`.
 Each function is corresponding to [each MODE cloud API](http://dev.tinkermode.com/api/api_reference.html).

-All function call is aysnc, so you need to pass callback function as `Objective-C` block and check `NSError` object when the function is called.
-Whenever an error happens, `NSError` has `nil`.
+All function call is aysnc, so you need to pass callback function as `Objective-C` block and check `NSError` object when the block is called.
+Whenever an error happens, `NSError` has non-`nil`.
 Otherwise it means success to call.

 All callback block is called in main GUI thread as default behavior.
-So you can call other UI related API from callback.
+So you can call other UI related APIs from callback.
 If you want to change the behavior, please set `EXECUTE_BLOCK_IN_MAIN_THREAD` macro value to `0` in `ModeApp.m`.

 The detail parameter meaning is written in `ModeApp.h` as comments.